 - The Consumer Protection Act has a significant impact on the group and ongoing training and education is provided to staff. - Compliance with the Competition Act is afforded a high priority.
 A competition law compliance framework has been implemented and evaluation of competition law compliance is assessed annually.
-Training sessions and education programmes are conducted annually throughout the relevant levels of the business. - The implementation date for PoPl has not yet been finalised.
-PoPl will impact the group in relation to the processing and the secure maintenance and transmission of customer and employee data.
-In preparation for the new legislation, the group has engaged with an external consultant to develop a privacy programme, the design of which is being finalised.
-The programme implementation will entail a review of existing group policies and processes, and devising new policies which may be required.
-The external consultant will provide guidance and expertise to enable the group to appropriately allocate resources to most effectively and efficiently achieve compliance with PoPI.
+Training sessions and education programmes are conducted annually throughout the relevant levels of the business. - The implementation date for PoPI has not yet been finalised.
+PoPI will impact the group in relation to the processing and the secure maintenance and transmission of supplier, customer and employee data.
+In preparation for the new legislation the group has engaged with an external consultant to develop a privacy programme, the design of which is being finalised.
+The programme implementation has entailed a review of existing group policies and processes, and devising new policies which may be required.
+The external consultant will provide guidance, project management and expertise to enable the group to appropriately allocate resources to most effectively and efficiently achieve compliance with PoPI.

-No requests for information were received by the group in terms of the Promotion of Access to Information Act during the period.
+Two requests for information were received by the group in terms of the Promotion of Access to Information Act during the period.
+Where the group was in possession of the requested information, this was provided.
 The group had no instances of major non-compliance with legislation during the period and no material fines were incurred.
+In accordance with the JSE Listings Requirements the group has developed a policy relating to the communication of price-sensitive information to ensure that the group has sufficient internal controls to maintain price-sensitive information confidentiality and to govern communications with the investment community.